TellinStories/Teams-Shortcut-Buttons/README.md

 The microcontroller runs a simple programme that sends the keyboard shortcuts to your computer when a button is pressed, as if it were a keyboard.
 For example, if you press the microphone mute / unmute button then “CTRL+SHIFT+M” is sent to your computer which is the mute / unmute shortcut.
 Each button press toggles the LED built into the arcade button between on and off.

+The programme is written in Circuit Python and requires the Adafruit HID Library https://docs.circuitpython.org/projects/hid/en/latest/index.html and https://github.com/adafruit/Adafruit_CircuitPython_Bundle
+You need to copy the library files from the the Adafruit HID Library to your RP2040 / Raspberry Pi Pico library folder and then copy the code.py file from this GitHub.

+I took inspiration from this project: https://github.com/ttan/Mute-o-Matic-V2 - thank you to the author.